octocloudlabs/supercharge-docs/docs/index.md

 ###	Explore how LinkedIn Learning uses Codespaces in video training

 LinkedIn Learning knows a lot about creating video training content.
 We have over 18,000 courses, including an extensive tech library.
 In the last six months we've' been busy exploring Codespaces and formalizing how to integrate them into our tech courses.
-In this section you'll explore our **Hands-On Introduction to Java** course and see the results.
+In this section you'll explore our **Hands-On Introduction to Java** course.
+You'll get to see how the instructor seamlessly works with the exercise example in the repository.
+Then we'll talk about the lessons we've learned.

 You'll learn how to